-Once again, prepare to be amazed with this 7 ingredient clean eating roasted red pepper lasagna with mushrooms made in a slow cooker.
-And all ingredients come from a jar, a can or a package.
+Prepare to be amazed with this 7 ingredients healthy roasted red pepper lasagna with mushrooms made in a slow cooker.
+And all ingredients come from a jar, a can, or a package.
 And still clean.
 If maybe, maybe, just slightly maybe, one of the ingredients is 98% clean promise you will bite the bullet.
 Trust me, I would love to have an Italian grandma cooking a tomato sauce for me.

 There is no more perfect time to cook with roasted bell peppers than around the holidays.
-Because it is when Costco sells… Well, a Costco size jars for like under $10.
+Because it is when Costco sells… Well, Costco size jars of roasted peppers for like under $10.
 The price is ridiculous for what you get.

 Roasted red and yellow peppers: I eat them straight from a jar.
 They remind me of my mom’s canned bell peppers.
 I loved them!
 Sometime this year, I think for Easter, I made a roasted pepper dip with herbs and olives which was extremely good.
 And that is what I originally started stocking with peppers for.